Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

-Table~\ref{tab:5}~(c) shows the comparison between multiple RoI extractors.
-The baseline model only crops the RoI features from a single feature map, leading to a severe information loss and achieving ordinary results.
+\textbf{Types of Region of Interest Extractors:} Table~\ref{tab:7}~(d) shows the comparison between multiple RoI extractors.
+The baseline model only crops the RoI features from a single feature map, leading to severe information loss and achieving ordinary results.
 Simply computing the sum or concatenation of RoI features cropped from multiple layers can slightly boost the performance.
 Considering that object detection and instance segmentation tasks require different features, incorporating HRoIE for adaptive feature fusion can better generate appropriate RoI features for these tasks.

-Table~\ref{tab:5}~(d) presents the ablation study results.
-All the three proposed modules can marginally bring better results on object detection and instance segmentation in remote sensing images.
+\textbf{Ablation Study and Efficiency Comparisons:} We finally conduct ablation studies to validate the effectiveness of each component.
+As shown in Table~\ref{tab:7}~(e), all the three proposed modules can marginally bring better results on object detection and instance segmentation in remote sensing images.
 When collaborating with each other, the performance improvements are still stable, indicating that these modules do not interfere with each other.
-The best experimental results can be achieved by combining all these modules together, enabling aggregating multi-scale context from multiple domains simultaneously.
-Note that the $1 \times$ models are highly under-trained.
-With proper data augmentation or longer training schedules, our model can achieve much better performance.
+The best results can be achieved by combining all these modules together, enabling aggregating multi-scale context from multiple domains simultaneously.
+Aside from FLOPs, we also compare the inference speed with and without the proposed modules.
+The FPS results are computed by averaging the model inference speed on $2,000$ images on a single A100 GPU.
+Compared with the baseline, adding one or two of the proposed modules leads to $\sim 20\%$ slower.
+Since all the modules are designed to be lightweight, the inference speeds are still acceptable when incorporating them with the baseline.
+Furthermore, we also observe that the higher latency mainly comes from the number of DenseFPN layers and channels in HRoIE.
+Therefore, a lite version of CATNet which leverages a 1-layer DenseFPN with $128$ channels is proposed.
+This model has a higher inference speed than the baseline, while maintaining better performances.